Chat with us, powered by LiveChat

 Even though the world is opening back up, virtual field trips are not decreasing in popularity.

-Whether you want to avoid catching Covid-19, can’t afford the plane fare to the Great Wall of China, or feel like treating your classroom with a trip to the International Space Station, virtual field trips are an excellent way to educate and entertain.
+Whether you can’t afford the plane fare to the Great Wall of China, or feel like treating your classroom with a trip to the International Space Station, virtual field trips are an excellent way to educate and entertain.

 Frequently Asked